- Rheumatoid Arthritis Slideshow Pictures

 - Is it possible to prevent antiphospholipid syndrome?

-What causes and risk factors of antiphospholipid syndrome?
+What are the causes and risk factors of antiphospholipid syndrome?

 The cause of antiphospholipid syndrome is not completely known.
 Antiphospholipid antibodies reduce the levels of annexin V, a protein that binds phospholipids and has potent clot-blocking (anticoagulant) activity.
 The reduction of annexin V levels is thought to be a possible mechanism underlying the increased tendency of blood to clot and the propensity to pregnancy loss characteristic of the antiphospholipid syndrome.
 Certain genes may be risk factors for the development of antiphospholipid syndrome.